 Process Needs Purpose Since Process Is Endless

 There is no finish line; the process is endless.
 The status quo is a figment of our imagination and pretending we have already paid our dues implies that there are no new dues to pay.
-What is important is not where we will end up but why we started, for that is versatile.
+What is important is not where we will end up but why we started, for that gives us versatility for different outcomes.

 Technology is not the problem, it is our behavior.
 Neuroscientist Peter C. Whybrow explains that our ancient brain is designed for only thinking in short-term survival.
 Thus many have a hard time transitioning to progress since progress never ends.
 Whybrow's prescription in The Well-Tuned Brain:

 There is a baseline required technical knowledge, and that baseline is continuously being upgraded.
 All industries are changing.
 Technology is the new language.
 Not speaking this language is functional illiteracy, and the repercussions are destructive.
-If your goal is to live in a cave as a hermit, as many great philosophers have, then that is beautiful.
+If your goal is to live in a cave as a hermit, as many great philosophers have, then that is beautiful (Hopefully, however, you own this land and have enough capital for food and supplies.
+Otherwise, you won't last long).
 But if that is not your goal, get out of the cave.
 Follow the change or become obsolete.

 Technology is neither good nor bad, it's just here.